kubeshop/testkube-docs/docs/articles/architecture.md

 # Testkube Architecture

+Testkube contains two sub-systems:

+- A **Control Plane** which includes the Dashboard, Storage for Results/Artifacts, Cluster Federation, etc
+- An **Agent** running in your cluster that manages Testkube resources, runs tests, gathers results, etc.

-The below diagrams explain the Testkube architecture using [C4 diagrams](https://c4model.com/) - please don't hesitate to reach out on our Slack if you have questions.
+The below diagrams explain this architecture using [C4 diagrams](https://c4model.com/) - please don't hesitate to reach out on our Slack if you have questions.

-Also check out the [Reference Architectures](install/reference-architectures) document for more details on how Testkube can be deployed.
+Also check out the [Deployment Architectures](install/deployment-architectures) document for more details on how Testkube can be deployed.

 ## Context